Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Hypergeometric Approximation for the Strong-coupling expansion of the Yang-Lee model

 Note also that

 We found that the vacuum expectation value is negative imaginary as it is well known for such $\mathcal{PT}$-symmetric model \cite{ivev}.
-The derivative of the Hypergeometric function is thus another Hypergeometric function but with every numerator and denominator parameter is increased by $1$.
-The exponent of the power law behavior of the derivative will thus decrease by $1$.
-Thus near the critical point, the vacuum condensate $v$ has a power law behavior of the from:
+The derivative of the hypergeometric function is thus another hypergeometric function but with every numerator and denominator parameter is increased by $1$.
+The exponent of the power-law behavior of the derivative will thus decrease by $1$.
+Thus near the critical point, the vacuum condensate $v$ has a power-law behavior of the from:

 where $\frac{1}{\delta}=y-1$ and $y$ is defined in Eq.(\ref{exponent}).
-Since we obtained $y=\frac{1}{2}$ for the model under consideration, we get $\delta =-2$.
-This is the exact exponent reported in Ref. \cite{LYsing1}.
+Since we obtained $y=\frac{1}{2}$ for the model under consideration, we get $\delta=-2$.
+This is again the exact exponent reported in Ref. \cite{LYsing1}.